 Stamped concrete might not make the front page of magazines anymore, but it remains a large part of our industry.
 With that in mind let’s have a look at a few of the biggest changes and innovations in the stamped concrete market over the last five decades.

 “Color hardener was for years the only way to color concrete when it came to stamping,” says Karen Keyes, owner of The Art of Concrete in Denver, Colorado.

 For decades, throwing color hardener was just part of the stamped concrete system.
 Aside from the added strength and vibrant colors, many installers claim the imprint they achieved with a color-hardened surface was cleaner and more defined.
-That all changed when automated color-dosing systems were introduced in the early 2000s.
+That all changed with the introduction of automated color-dosing systems in the early 2000s.